 Federal regulations will determine official withdrawal dates.
 Title IV calculations are based upon the date the withdrawal is received by the Office of the Registrar.
 If the need to withdraw occurs after the last date to withdraw as posted by the Registrar, then an additional signature of the VP of Student Affairs is required.

 Refund policies are available in the Student Handbook.

 Return of Title IV Funds

-CUNY - The Graduate Center and The Graduate School of Journalism will adhere to federal policies when determining the amount of funding that must be returned by the school and/or the student to Title IV programs.
+CUNY - The Graduate Center and the Craig Newmark Graduate School of Journalism at CUNY will adhere to federal policies when determining the amount of funding that must be returned by the school and/or the student to Title IV programs.

 Adhering to federal regulations, the school will calculate the Title IV aid that must be returned and the amount of aid that has or will be disbursed based on the Withdrawal Date, aid to be returned, the university’s responsibility, the student’s responsibility, and amount of Title IV aid to be returned to federal student aid programs.
 The Financial Aid Office will send a letter or an e-mail to students who fit into the Return to Title IV Funds processes, and this correspondence will explain how the school calculated their return.
 Further details about the calculation of returns and available disbursements are available from the Financial Aid Office.

 Funds Returned by Federal Student Aid Program for Graduate Students

 Federal Student Loan Programs include Unsubsidized Direct Stafford Loan, Direct Plus Loans, and Federal Perkins Loans.

 Students must return portions for which they are responsible to the loan programs (see Return of Funds below), and the University will calculate these portions and any funds required to be returned to the loan programs.
 This will be done in accordance with the terms of the promissory note.